UpstreetAI/usdk/packages/usdk/README.md

 ---

 We're thrilled to have you join the Upstreet community!
 As you explore and create with USDK, remember that our support team and community forums are always here to help.

-Let's shape the future of AI interaction together!
+👉 Join our Discord community to log issues and find inspiration: https://upstreet.ai/usdk-discord 👉 Talk to us directly for deeper issues, and commercial usage: support@upstreet.ai

 Happy creating in Upstreet! 🌆🚀